 In addition, consuming large amounts of flaxseed and flaxseed oil can cause constipation, bloating, and gas.

-I often recommend freshly ground flaxseeds to patients as part of an anti-inflammatory eating plan, and I see no harm in mixing ground seeds – as opposed to oil – with cottage cheese.
-Flaxseeds provide alpha-linolenic acid, which the body converts to the essential, long-chain omega-3 fatty acids found in salmon, sardines, and mackerel.
+I often recommend freshly ground flaxseeds as part of an anti-inflammatory eating plan, and I see no harm in mixing ground seeds – as opposed to oil – with cottage cheese.
+Flaxseeds provide alpha-linolenic acid (ALA), which the body can convert to the essential, long-chain omega-3 fatty acids found in salmon, sardines, and mackerel.
 Flaxseeds also provide fiber and are one of the richest dietary sources of lignans, a class of plant estrogens thought to help protect against breast, prostate, and colon cancers.
-Whether you are sick or well, I recommend adding a tablespoon or two of ground flaxseeds daily to cereals, soups, salads, or rice.
+Try adding a tablespoon or two of ground flaxseeds daily to cereals, soups, salads, or rice.

-However, I don’t recommend flaxseed oil because it goes rancid too quickly and is devoid of fiber and lignans.
-And I certainly would not rely on a combination of flaxseed oil and cottage cheese as a treatment for any form of cancer or as a diet to promote overall health.
+I do not recommend flaxseed oil, because it goes rancid quickly and is devoid of beneficial fiber and lignans.
+And I certainly would not rely on a combination of flaxseed oil and cottage cheese to treat any form of cancer.

 Andrew Weil, M.D.

 Budwig Center Natural Therapies, budwigcenter.com/wp-content/uploads/2017/03/Johanna-Budwig-Center-Guide-Diet-health.pdf